jacobdear1/Langtons_Ant/README.md

 To implement Langton's ant, a basic version and then the more advanced; general ant which can have up to n states, with a rule inputted to define what to do at squares of specific states from 1 to n.

+The ant will move around the screen by the user pressing any key except q, q will quit the program and stop the visualisation

 ### How to run the code

 To run the program use;